hedia-team/autobump-and-publish/README.md

 This GitHub Action intends to manage the versioning of npm packages via auto-bumping, auto-alpha-publishing & auto-releasing.

-This GA allows to easily install and test npm packages as they’ll be automatically published to npm as an alpha release at the moment of creating a Pull Request on GitHub.
+Using this GA allows to easily test npm packages as they’ll be automatically published to npm as an alpha release at the moment of creating a Pull Request on GitHub.

-All consecutive commits pushed will be published aswell, handling automatically the versioning of each.
+All consecutive commits pushed will be published too, handling automatically the versioning of each.

 ## Usage